 You usually take mitotane 2 to 3 times a day.
 You start on a low amount (dose) of mitotane.
 Your doctor then gradually increases the dose until you have the correct level in your blood.

 You take mitotane for as long as it is working and the side effects aren’t too bad.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 You have regular blood tests to check the level of mitotane in your blood.
-At first you have these at least once a week.
-Once the level is stable you may be able to have the tests once a month.
+At first you have these tests frequently, they become less frequent once the levels are stable.

 When to contact your team

 Your doctor, nurse or pharmacist will go through the possible side effects.
 They will monitor you during treatment and check how you are at your appointments.
 Contact your advice line as soon as possible if: